nghttp2/nghttp2/doc/sources/building-android-binary.rst

 The platform level is not important here because we don't use Android specific C/C++ API.

-The dependent libraries, such as OpenSSL and libevent should be built with the toolchain and installed under ``$ANDROID_HOME/usr/local``.
+The dependent libraries, such as OpenSSL and libev should be built with the toolchain and installed under ``$ANDROID_HOME/usr/local``.
 We recommend to build these libraries as static library to make the deployment easier.  libxml2 support is currently disabled.